 - Since October 2004, teachers in NSW require an Australian university degree or equivalent and an initial teacher education qualification or an education degree.
-The NSW Institute of Teachers provides information on teachers’ qualifications and accreditation.
+Read more about teacher accreditation on the Teacher Accreditation site, which provides information on teachers’ qualifications and accreditation.

 - What do children learn at school?

-All children enrolled at school in NSW follow the curriculum developed or endorsed by the NSW Board of Studies.
+All children enrolled at school in NSW follow the curriculum developed or endorsed by BOSTES.

 For Junior Secondary education read the Years 7–10 Syllabus Course Descriptions and Information for Parents and the Community about the Mandatory Courses in Years 7–10.